-Notably, section 2534.5B refers to the "cost limit" rather than to 112 percent of a SNF's peer group mean per diem cost, only where the terms are interchangeable, i.e., where the cost limit is equal to 112 percent of the SNF's peer group mean cost.
+Notably, § 2534.5B refers to the "cost limit" limit rather than to 112 percent of a SNF's peer group mean per diem cost, only where the terms are interchangeable, i.e., where the cost limit is equal to 112 percent of the SNF's peer group mean cost.
 For periods prior to the effective date of the hospital-based SNF RCL under DEFRA, July 1, 1984, the term, "112 percent of the peer group mean per diem cost" was synonymous with the term, "cost limit," for both free-standing SNFs and hospital-based SNFs.
-After June 1984, the freestanding SNF RCL remained at 112 percent of the peer group mean per diem cost.
+After June 1984, the free-standing SNF RCL remained at 112 percent of the peer group mean per diem cost.
 However, as explained above, Congress changed the amount of the hospital-based SNF RCL.
-Thus, section 2534.5B uses the term of cost limit to refer to 112 percent of the freestanding SNF mean per diem cost, but cannot use the same term for the hospital-based SNFs.
+Thus, § 2534.5B uses the term of cost limit to refer to 112 percent of the free-standing SNF mean per diem cost, but cannot use the same term for the hospital-based SNFs.
 Section 2534.5B simply recognizes that, after July 1, 1984, the term of cost limit can no longer be used interchangeably with the term of 112 percent of the peer group mean per diem cost for hospital-based SNFs.
 In short, although the statutory cost limit for hospital-based SNFs was changed under DEFRA, that change did not impact CMS' peer group methodology.

-Thus, the Administrator also disagrees with the Board's finding that the methodology for determining an exception for atypical services of a hospital-based SNF using the uniform peer group comparison, as set forth in section 2534.5 of the PRM, constituted a change in policy requiring notice and comment rulemaking under 5 USC 552 (the APA).
+Thus, the Administrator also disagrees with the Board's finding that the methodology for determining an exception for atypical services of a hospital-based SNF using the uniform peer group comparison, as set forth in § 2534.5 of the PRM, constituted a change in policy requiring notice and comment rule-making under 5 USC 552.
 First, as noted, CMS has consistently compared SNF costs to their comparison group in applying the cost limits.
-The Administrator finds that the methodology at issue does not involve application of a "substantive" rule requiring publication of notice and comment under the The Secretary has broad authority to promulgate regulations under sections 1861(v)(1)(A) and 1888 of the Act.
-Relevant to this case, the Secretary has promulgated a regulation at section 413.30(f)(1) establishing a specific exception from the RCLs based on atypical services.
-The Secretary does not have an obligation to promulgate regulations that specifically address every conceivable situation in the process of determining reasonable costs.23 Rather, the Intermediary is required to make a determination of the reasonableness of the exception request, applying the existing reasonable cost statute, controlling regulations, and any further guidance that CMS has issued.
-The methodology set forth in section 2534.5 of the PRM is a proper interpretation of the statute and the any conceivable variable which could affect SNF costs.
-As we gain information and experience, the methodology will be refined.").
+The Administrator finds that the methodology at issue does not involve application of a "substantive" rule requiring publication of notice and comment under the APA.
+The Secretary has broad authority to promulgate regulations under §§ 1861(v)(1)(A) and 1888 of the Act.
+Relevant to this case, the Secretary has promulgated a regulation at § 413.30(f)(1) establishing a specific exception from the RCLs based on atypical services.
+The Secretary does not have an obligation to promulgate regulations that at 112 percent of the average per diem labor-related and nonlabor costs of each comparison group."
+Id.)
+46 Fed.
+Reg.
+48,026 ('981); 51 Fed.
+Reg.
+11,234 (1986).